w3c/wai-curricula/intro.md

 ### Suggested teaching Outline

-The objective of this unit is to provide students with the definition of Web Accessibility as well as some other components which have an impact on accessibility, such as authoring tools or browsers.
+The objective of this unit is to provide students with the definition and scope of Web Accessibility, to present some accessibility barriers and to explain how accessibility relates with some other web technologies and components such as HTML, authoring tools, browsers or assistive tools.
 It consists of the following lessons:
-* Meaning of web accessibility: introduces the concept of web accessibility and explains its current relevance.
+* Meaning of web accessibility: introduces the concept and scope of web accessibility and explains it as an opportunity for inclusion of people with disabilities.
 * Examples of web accessibility: provides examples of some web accessibility barriers and how they impact several user profiles.
 * Components of Web Accessibility: explains the inter-relationship between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools.